SDGforskning/sdg-strings/SDG08_query_action_WoS.md

 This target is interpreted to cover research about

-* expanding access to financial services
+* expanding access to financial services from domestic institutions
 * enhancing financial inclusion through infrastructure or digital innovation

 This includes studies on barriers to financial access, especially for underserved populations, as well as efforts to improve institutional capacity, regulatory frameworks, and technological tools (e.g., mobile banking, fintech) to support inclusive economic participations.